mhausenblas/kubectl-in-action/README.md

 _Or: How to use your Kubernetes remote control_

-This is a talk at the [Pre-FOSDEM warmup with Kubernetes](https://www.meetup.com/Brussels-Kubernetes-Meetup/events/245974093/) at Brussels Kubernetes Meetup on Friday 2018-02-02.
+This is a talk at the [Pre-FOSDEM warmup with Kubernetes](https://www.meetup.com/Brussels-Kubernetes-Meetup/events/245974093/) at Brussels Kubernetes Meetup, on Friday 2018-02-02, with the accompanying slide deck available via [Speaker Deck](https://speakerdeck.com/mhausenblas/kubectl-in-action-or-how-to-use-your-kubernetes-remote-control).

 > Kubernetes comes with `kubectl`, a CLI allowing you to interact with your cluster.
 It supports operations ranging from configuration to managing workloads and services to handle access control to administrative tasks such as node maintenance.
 In this talk you'll learn everything you need to know getting the most out of `kubectl` (and beyond).